eventshow/evenshow/README.md

 [commit]
   template = rute/to/the/commit/template
 ```
+If you are using `Git Desktop` we don't have a solution so keep in mind to check the template whenever you are about to make a new commit.

 ## Branches
 We use *Git Flow* so we have a default branch called **dev** to which we make all our *Pull Requests* made from the different branches.
 These follow a particular naming convention: feat/be|fe/task_code_trello.
 A branch can have any fo the following names as its first parameter: